lwojcik/github-action-feed-to-social-media/README.md

 8. You'll be redirected back to the Incoming Webhooks page.
 Copy the webhook URL from the table - that's the URL you provide to the Action.

 - `slackEnable` - enables / disables posting to Slack.
 Default: `false`
+- `slackPostFormat` - custom Discord message format.
+Optional.
+If used, it overrides `customPostFormat` setting
 - `slackWebhookUrl` - webhook URL to use for posting.
 Example: `https://hooks.slack.com/services/123/456`

 ## Output